syncfusion-content/flutter-docs/Flutter/maps/zoom-pan.md

 documentation: ug
 ---

-# Zooming and Panning features in maps
+# Zooming and Panning features in Maps

-Zoom in the any layer for a closer look at a specific region by pinching the map, scrolling the mouse wheel or track pad, or using the toolbar on the web.
+It is possible to zoom in and out for any layer to take a closer look at a specific region by pinching the map, scrolling the mouse wheel or track pad, or using the toolbar on the web.
 Pan the map to navigate across the regions.
 You can also customize the zoom level and the center point of the initial rendering.

+The procedure for zooming and panning for both layers is very similar.

+**Shape layer**

+{% tabs %}
+{% highlight Dart %}

+MapZoomPanBehavior _zoomPanBehavior;

+@override
+void initState() {
+    super.initState();
+    _zoomPanBehavior = MapZoomPanBehavior();
+}

+@override
+Widget build(BuildContext context) {
+    return Scaffold(
+        body: SfMaps(
+            layers: [
+                MapShapeLayer(
+                    delegate: MapShapeLayerDelegate(
+                        shapeFile: 'assets/world_map.json',
+                        shapeDataField: 'continent',
+                    ),
+                    zoomPanBehavior: _zoomPanBehavior,
+                ),
+            ],
+        ),
+    );
+}

+{% endhighlight %}
+{% endtabs %}

+**Tile layer**

 {% tabs %}
 {% highlight Dart %}